AgitAgit/MediaDB/README.md

 # [Story Tunes](https://client-mediadb-91464205485.us-central1.run.app)
-Our first real full-stack project, made to practice integration between a client, a server and a data base, and to practice deploying an app available freely on the web.
+A full-stack project, made to practice integration between a client, a server and a data base, and to practice deploying an app available freely on the web.

 ## Features:
 -Searching and viewing data about books and songs stored at our database.